Trusted WordPress tutorials, when you need them most.

 You can even offer directories to view other member profiles or create personalized content based on membership level.

-The paid plans offer premium customization recipes so you can edit your paywall’s look and feel to your exact needs.
+The paid plans offer premium customization recipes, allowing you to tailor your paywall’s look and feel to your exact needs.
 For example, you could add a progress bar to show how much content a user has consumed or redirect members upon logout based on level.

 Additionally, you get a ton of addons like Google Analytics and eCommerce tracking, premium support, advanced checkout page customizations, and more.